walterfreeman/ast101/syllabus.md

 So, during class, I will frequently ask your thoughts on things.
 Sometimes that will take the form of an informal conversation.
 Feel free to raise your hands and ask me things.
 We will also have "poll" questions in class, which you can answer using multiple-choice cards.

-Additionally, coaches and I will be keeping an eye on the Discord chat during class.
-If you'd rather ask things on Discord instead of calling them out in the auditorium, please do that.
-However, note that I will often defer logistical questions that don't pertain to the whole class until afterwards, and answer them then.
-(This is to be considerate of the rest of the class, since otherwise they would have to wait while I discussed something with you that doesn't relate to them.)

 #### Tutorials